Rubizhne: History

+Rubizhne was founded in 1895 and incorporated as a city in 1934.
 The city started growing from a railway station built in 1904.
 A local newspaper is published in the city since March 1931.

 During World War II, in 1942–1943, the German occupiers operated a Nazi prison in the town.

 At the outbreak of the war in Donbas in mid-April 2014, pro-Russian forces captured several towns in Luhansk Oblast, including Rubizhne.
 On 21 July 2014, Ukrainian forces secured the city from the militants.

 2022 Russian invasion

 During the 2022 Russian invasion of Ukraine, within the Eastern Ukraine offensive, Rubizhne came under heavy shelling from the Russian military.
 Some of the most intense strikes occurred late in March 2022, which destroyed dozens of buildings and caused civilian casualties.
 An attack on a nitric acid facility in Rubizhne was reported on 9 April 2022.

-During the Battle of Donbas, on 21 April, Russia reportedly captured the city; Ukraine denied that.
-Ramzan Kadyrov, the president of Chechnya, said that Russia had "liberated" the city on 25 April.
+During the battle of Donbas, on 21 April, Russia reportedly captured the city, although Ukraine denied that.
+Ramzan Kadyrov, the president of Chechnya, then stated that Russia had "liberated" the city on 25 April.

 On 12 May, it was reported that Ukrainian forces had fully retreated from the settlement to take up new defensive positions near Sievierodonetsk and had destroyed a bridge in order to slow the Russian advance.

+Ukrainian forces were then forced from Sieverodonetsk in July 2022.
+Rubizhne remains under Russian control, as of December 2023.

 Demographics

 Rubizhne had 65,322 inhabitants in the Ukrainian Census of 2001.
-The city's population declined to 59,951 by January 1, 2014.
+The city's population declined to 59,951 by 1 January 2014.

 The ethnic composition according to the Ukrainian Census of 2001: